ndobrosa/EventTrackerProject/README.md

 ## Event Tracker Project

 ### Overview
-This Project is Work-In-Progress.
-It is a web app that allows an apartment complex to keep track of pets and their owners.
+This Project  is a web app that allows an apartment complex to keep track of pets and their owners.
-I will keep working on it during weekends and have main goals completed by November 26, 2018.

 #### So far the project includes:
   * Java and Spring Back-end for a RESTful web app